15 Best Free AI Tools for Beginners in 2026 (Tested & Useful)

 Free AI tools in 2026 are more powerful than many paid software products from previous years.
 If you are just starting, use them to learn faster, work smarter, and create better.

-→ ChatGPT vs Claude vs Gemini — Best AI 2026
+→ ChatGPT vs Claude vs Gemini - Best AI Assistant 2026